coronalabs/plugins-template-library-lua/README.markdown

 	* Please see the section `Replacing strings in ALL CAPS` in the [Plugin Submission Guidelines](http://docs.coronalabs.com/daily/native/plugin/submission.html) for a complete list.
 2. Device Testing
 	* See [Device Testing](#device-testing) above.
-	* You should make sure your shader executes on iOS and Android devices.
+	* You should make sure your code executes on iOS and Android devices.
-	* Verify that your shader code compiles on device
+	* Verify that your code compiles on device
 	* Understand potential performance issues on lower-end devices.
-	* NOTE: Windows Phone 8 only supports precompiled shaders, so custom shader effects are not supported by those devices.
 3. Documentation
 	* Fork or clone [Doc Template for Library Docs](https://github.com/coronalabs/plugins-template-library-docs)
 	* Follow the [Instructions](https://github.com/coronalabs/plugins-template-library-docs/blob/master/Instructions.markdown)